-Acceptance of disaster waste generated by the Noto Peninsula earthquake in the 6th year of Reiwa
+We have started accepting disaster waste generated by the Noto Peninsula earthquake in 2024.

-Start of wide-area processing acceptance of disaster waste generated by the Noto Peninsula earthquake in Reiwa 6
+The acceptance of wide-area processing of disaster waste generated by the Noto Peninsula earthquake in the 6th year of Reiwa has begun.

-In the disaster area of the Noto Peninsula Earthquake in Reiwa 6, a large amount of disaster waste has been generated due to the demolition and removal of damaged houses, and it has become urgent to process these appropriately, smoothly, and quickly from the perspective of preserving the living environment and ensuring public health.
+In the disaster area of the Noto Peninsula Earthquake in the 6th year of Reiwa, a large amount of disaster waste has been generated due to the demolition and removal of damaged houses, and it has become urgent to process these appropriately, smoothly, and quickly from the perspective of preserving the living environment and ensuring public health.
 Recently, based on requests from the Ministry of the Environment and Ishikawa Prefecture, acceptance has begun at cleaning plants in Tokyo.

-For details on the acceptance at the Tamagawa Clean Center, please check the Tamagawa Sanitation Association Website (link below).
+For details on the acceptance at the Tamagawa Clean Center, please check the Tamagawa Sanitation Association website (link below).

 1 Disaster areas where wide-area processing is implemented